Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Why Executive Function Challenges Are Rising in Modern Workplaces

-Employees are not struggling because they are lazy or disengaged.
+Many employees are not struggling because they are lazy or disengaged from work.
 They are struggling because modern work environments place unprecedented demands on executive function at work.

 Plan and reprioritize constantly as goals shift